CiscoDevNet/data-center-development/nx-os/splunk_nx-os/README.md

 - Authenticate and audit configuration changes
 - Collect performance data from network devices

+## Step 1

-Download Splunk Enterprise and the Universal Forwarder here: https://www.splunk.com/en_us/download.html
+- Download Splunk Enterprise and the Universal Forwarder: https://www.splunk.com/en_us/download.html
+- Choose the Splunk Enterprise version based on the OS of your control node
+- Choose the version of Universal Forwarder based on the results of running `'show version' in NX-OS.

+- Install Splunk Enterprise on your control node (I installed it on my laptop)

+- Install the Universal Forwarder on the device running NX-OS